RdeLange/nomie-plugin-api/README.md

 ## Configuring the Plugin

-After installing the plugin, please open the plugin and you will be prompted to generate a new api key on an api server.
-Alternatively -if you already have an api key from a previous configuration- you can restore that key.
+After installing the plugin, please open the plugin and you will be prompted to generate a new API key on an api server.
+Alternatively -if you already have an API key from a previous configuration- you can restore that key.

 ![](assets/20230120_221518_image.png)